Article reviewed and approved by Dr. Ibtissama Boukas, physician specializing in family medicine

 Here is a visual diagram of the spine:

-In general, each vertebrate is composed of a vertebral body in its front part, and of a posterior arc at the back formed by the pedicles and the spinal blades.
+Generally speaking, each vertebra is composed of a vertebral body in its front part, and a posterior arch at the back formed by the pedicles and the vertebral laminae.

 The transverse process is a small bony protrusion located on the right and left sides of each vertebra.
 They serve as the point of attachment for the muscles and ligaments of the spine, as well as the point of articulation of the ribs (in the dorsal column, between D1 and D12).